Richard Ashcroft: RPA & the United Nations of Sound, These People, Natural Rebel: 2008–2018

 Ashcroft played a solo show on 25 August 2008 as part of the Last Days of Summer Festival in Buckingham.
 The Verve broke up for a third time sometime between the last rehearsals in late 2008 and the summer of 2009.

 At that time, Ashcroft was contractually obligated to record another album for Parlophone.
-A b-side compilation was considered a possibility, as Ashcroft's team asked the fans through his site about their feelings on such an album, but it's now very unlikely.
+A B-side compilation was considered a possibility, as Ashcroft's team asked the fans through his site about their feelings on such an album.
 In December 2009, Ashcroft contributed the lead soundtrack song for the documentary The Journey.
-A video of the song was posted at Ashcroft's site.
-Also, through his blog BRAIN, he stated that he would release a new album in 2010.
+A video of the song was posted on Ashcroft's site.
+Also, through his blog Brain, he stated that he would release a new album in 2010.
 Sources revealed he worked on a number of new songs in New York, Los Angeles and London with producer No I.D., who Ashcroft sought after because he liked his work in the Jay-Z song "D.O.A.
-(Death of Auto-Tune)" and read an interview where he states how many producers destroy records to boost sales.
+(Death of Auto-Tune)" and read an interview where he stated how many producers destroy records to boost sales.

-In 2010, Ashcroft formed a new band called RPA & The United Nations of Sound, who released a promo single, "Are You Ready?", from their new album.
-The album United Nations of Sound (former working title Redemption) was released on Parlophone on 19 July 2010; "Born Again", the first proper single from the album, was released on the same day.
+In 2010, Ashcroft formed a band called RPA & The United Nations of Sound, who released a promo single, "Are You Ready?", from their debut album.
+The album United Nations of Sound (which had the working title Redemption) was released on Parlophone on 19 July 2010; "Born Again", the first proper single from the album, was released on the same day.
 The full album leaked on 15 July and the NME started streaming the album the following day.
-The new sound seems to emulate many of Richard's influences described over the years in interviews and seems to close a circle for his solo career.
-Strings, beats, rock-guitar-riffs, voice-loops, ballads and heroic-choir-anthems are the core of the album's sound with Ashcroft's craft for pop tunes and unique melody-making.
-Also found in the songs are the ever-present spiritual lyrics for Richard, although here in fuller form.

 On 15 October 2010, Ashcroft released through his website a second fanclub-only track, "Here We Go Again".
-On the same day the song "Are You Ready?" was released as the first official single from the new album in the United States.
+On the same day the song "Are You Ready?" was released as the first official single from the album in the United States.
 During the same month Ashcroft had signed with the record company Razor & Tie in the United States.
-The radio edit of "Are You Ready?" is available for free on the US version of Ashcroft's website.
+The radio edit of "Are You Ready?" was made available for free on the US version of Ashcroft's website.